Why the Feedback Sandwich Isn't Effective for Improving Performance

 - An additional rule has been widely recommended to managers.
 If you need an employee to improve his or her performance, address only one major improvement at a time.
 With this approach, the employee can fully comprehend the needed changes.
 You can spend the time offering examples, developing a course of action, and expressing confidence in the employee's ability to improve.
 It makes sense to focus after you have given the employee an overview of the key areas of needed improvement.
 You might even ask the employee where they’d like to concentrate first.

 - When discussing the employee’s performance, link the failings to their real impact on the business and on the employee’s coworkers.
 Help the employee see where their actions are unfavorably having an impact on their company and their career.
 Focus, too, on the positive results that will occur with improvement.
-You need the employee to believe that he has hope on the horizon.
+You need the employee to believe that they have hope on the horizon.

 - Areas that you put forth for improvement may already be apparent to the employee.
 The straightforward approach allows the employee to acknowledge that he or she sees the need for improvement.
 In fact, the employee may be experiencing frustration about how to approach improvement and how to get better results.
 This is an opportunity for the manager to develop a relationship with the employee in which the manager is viewed as a helpful resource who is committed to the employee’s success.